Does Your Business Card Suck? Five Valuable Tips!

 First, my research, with apologies to “Harper’s Index”.
-I collected business cards for door-prize drawings last week at my WPPI Platform Class, “Sales for People Who Hate Selling Selling” in Las Vegas.
+I collected business cards for door-prize drawings at a recent speaking engagement, “Sales for People Who Hate Selling Selling” in Las Vegas.

 Number of cards collected: 144